 Free Things to Do in Watertown SD: Mellette House and Heritage Museum

 Built in 1885, the Mellette House was the home of South Dakota’s first governor and has been restored with many original furnishings donated by the family.
 Admission and guided tours of the site are free (although donations are accepted) from May 1-October 1.
 Check hours and availability before you arrive.

 The Codington County Heritage Museum showcases local history and also offers free programs for elementary-aged kids every weekday afternoon.
 The museum is housed in the former Carnegie Library building in downtown Watertown.
 In 2021, masks are encouraged and hours may be limited.

 (Almost) Free Things to Do in Watertown SD: Bramble Park Zoo

-Although the Bramble Park Zoo isn’t technically free, they do participate in reciprocal membership programs with many other zoos around the country.
+Although the Bramble Park Zoo isn’t technically free, it does participate in reciprocal membership programs with many other zoos around the country.
 It’s always a good idea to call ahead first, just to confirm, but if you’re a member of your local zoo then chances are that you can visit Watertown’s Bramble Park Zoo for free.

-Unlike other zoos I’ve visited, this one allows you to (safely) get much more up close to the animals.
+Unlike other zoos I’ve visited, this one allows you to (safely) get much closer to the animals.
 Even though not all of them were up and moving around, they were easy to spot at such close distance.

 When we visited, I was struck by the KidZoo area.
-More than just a petting zoo, kids can definitely get up close with goats, donkeys, cows and more.
+More than just a petting zoo, kids can get up close with goats, donkeys, cows and more.
 The animals are cared for by teen volunteers – a great way to keep older kids involved.
 The zoo also has many outreach programs that bring wildlife out into the community.

 Kids can explore, climb and play all throughout the KidZoo.
 The area also includes sculptures and a historic circa 1918 windmill.

-Bonus Free Things to Do in Watertown SD
+More (Mostly) Free Things to Do in Watertown SD

 - I’m intrigued by the idea of Watertown’s Kid Only Fishing Pond, located in Riverside Park.
 Only kids aged 18 and under (accompanied by an adult) are allowed to fish there.
 There’s no fishing license required and no fees.
 I’m told that it’s well-stocked with fish and therefore very popular!